Emerald Fennell: 2020–present: Breakthrough and expansion

 In January 2019, it was announced Fennell would produce, write and direct the comedy thriller film Promising Young Woman, starring Carey Mulligan.
 Production began in March 2019.
 Fennell was seven months pregnant during the 23-day shoot.
+About her initial concept for the film, Fennell stated that she imagined, "...a scene of a drunk girl on a bed, being undressed, saying "What are you doing?" incredibly drunkenly and then sitting up sober.
+From that moment, I knew roughly what it was going to be."
 The movie premiered at the 2020 Sundance Film Festival to critical acclaim with, as of August 2023, a 90% score on Rotten Tomatoes, and a critical consensus of: "A boldly provocative, timely thriller, Promising Young Woman is an auspicious feature debut for writer-director Emerald Fennell -- and a career highlight for Carey Mulligan."

+Even so, the film was notable for its controversial ending, to which Fennell stated, "The original ending was deemed too bleak, and normally, I wouldn't care about being too bleak.
+But the point was made to me [by the studio].
+There comes a point where something can be so enraging to an audience that people won't want to watch it."
 Fennell made a brief uncredited appearance in the film as the host of a 'blowjob lip' make-up tutorial video.
 She also produced the film with, amongst others, Margot Robbie and her LuckyChap Entertainment production company.
 The film went on to earn five Academy Award nominations, including Best Picture, Best Director, and Best Original Screenplay for Fennell.
 She became one of only seven women, and the first British woman, to earn a nomination in the directing category.
 As well, Fennell's directing nomination alongside that of Chloé Zhao marked the first instance of two women earning directing nominations in the same year.
 For the film, she received Best Original Screenplay awards at the Critics Choice Awards, the Writers Guild of America Awards, and the Academy Awards.

 In January 2020, Andrew Lloyd Webber announced he would collaborate with Fennell on the musical Cinderella, which opened in London in August 2021.
 The West End production received generally positive reviews from critics.
-It made the transfer to Broadway in 2023, entitled Bad Cinderella, with Fennell's original book adapted by playwright Alexis Scheer.
-Naveen Kumar for Variety criticized the revised book, writing, "[it's] an illogical head-scratcher, despite being based on a story most everyone knows".
+It made the transfer to Broadway in 2023, titled Bad Cinderella, with Fennell's original book adapted by playwright Alexis Scheer.
+Naveen Kumar for Variety criticised the revised book, writing, "[it's] an illogical head-scratcher, despite being based on a story most everyone knows".
 The show closed in June 2023.